Usually when your job requires you spend the night in…

 Pure unadulterated R&R is guaranteed at this Spanish golf and spa hotel, as are spectacular courses – in the gourmet and golfing sense.
 And if you’re a luxury-travel stickler for high-quality bedrooms and fit-for-a-king facilities, Finca Cortesin is heavensent.

 Plan ahead With 320 days of sun a year, the Costa del Sol is pretty wonderful whenever you go: even in January the temperature only dips to what can feel a balmy 12 degrees for winter.
 In March, this part of the world celebrates Europe’s most emotionally charged festival, Semana Santa – Holy Week.
 Two weeks later it is Feria de Abril, and local cities come to life again with fireworks and lashings of sherry, heralding spring.
-Ring our Travel Team to book your stay at this peaceful retreat now on 0845 034 0700, and remember to ask whether the hotel has any special deals running.
+Ring our Smith24 team to book your stay at this peaceful retreat now on 0845 034 0700, and remember to ask whether the hotel has any special deals running.

 Previous Post: Oceana Santa Monica: hotel of the week